Escrow: Your offer is accepted

 Home Inspection & Due Diligence

-In the first 10 days of escrow, you’ll be able to conduct inspections on the property, checking structural and mechanical conditions, as well as for termites or other infestation.
-It’s recommended that you hire a state licensed home inspectors, and I am happy to provide you a recommendation or make the arrangements if you do not have a preferred inspector.
-More about the home inspection →
+In the first 10 days of escrow, you’ll be able to conduct a home inspection, checking structural and mechanical conditions, as well as for termites or other infestation.
+It’s recommended that you hire a state licensed home inspectors, and I am happy to provide you a list of inspectors and make the necessary arrangements if you do not have a preferred inspector.

-Your “due diligence” may also include reviewing or verifying permits for renovations, ensuring insurability of the property, whether flood insurance is required, verifying square footage, a separate septic tank inspection and certification if not connected to sewer, and a review the and governing documents of the Homeowner’s Association.
-Under Arizona law, buyers must be provided a copy of the HOA’s Bylaws, CC&R’s (Covenants, Conditions & Restrictions), operating budget and most recent financial report.
+Your “due diligence” may also include reviewing or verifying permits for renovations, ensuring insurability of the property, whether flood insurance is required, verifying square footage, a separate septic tank inspection and certification if not connected to sewer, and a review of the governing documents of the Homeowner’s Association.

 Your purchase contract will provide a window of opportunity for you to “disapprove” of the property based on your findings, or in some cases, negotiate a resolution with the seller.

 During escrow, your lender will order an appraisal to confirm the property’s value.
-Because appraisals cost the buyer between $400 and $650, it’s best to complete your homes inspections first so that you’re comfortable with the home you selected before authorizing your lender to order the appraisal.
-More about the appraisal →
+Because appraisals cost the buyer between $500 and $700, it’s best to complete your homes inspections first so that you’re comfortable with the home you selected before authorizing your lender to order the appraisal.

 A Title Agency will conduct a search to identify any mortgages, liens, taxes or assessments that must be settled by the current owner before the property can be sold and clear title issued to the buyer.
 The search will also identify any restrictions that affect to the use of the land, such as covenants or easements.
 If any issues arise as a result of the title search or appraisal, you’ll have the opportunity to re-negotiate terms of the purchase contract with the seller, or cancel the purchase entirely.